microsoft/InnerEye-DeepLearning/docs/source/md/setting_up_aml.md

 # AzureML Setup

-Our preferred way to use AzureML is using the [AzureTRE](https://microsoft.github.io/AzureTRE/)

 In order to be able to train models on Azure Machine Learning (AML) you will need to setup your environment in the Azure Portal first.
 In this document we will walk you through this process step-by-step.